karmatr0n/karmatr0n.github.io/_posts/2023-06-06-async-domain_resolver.md

 This Rust code defines a struct used for asynchronously resolving multiple domain names based on the [rsdns](https://crates.io/crates/rsdns) crate.
 It uses the list of generated domains, the maximum number of asynchronous dns queries, and the data structure called DomainNames to store domain and its status once it has been validated.

-The provided methods perform the following actions:
+The provided functions will perform the following actions:

 * Initializing a new instance of AsyncDomainResolver.
 * Resolving domains using asynchronous operations in batches of 20.